GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-01_deeply_good.md

   <img width="300" height="300" src="../assets/images/unit04/deep_learning_image.png" alt="drawing">
 </p>

-Deep learning algorithms are a machine learning tool, just like random forest models.
+Deep learning algorithms are a machine learning tool, just like random forest models or support vector machines.
 Deep learning is a special form of neural networks, as we can see in the image above, that are used frequently e.g. in computer vision.
 In the video below, some operations mentioned are used in the calculation of CNNs to transform the data.
 However, they are not explained in depth in this module.
 These also partially represent hyperparameters that are in the code of the exercises that occur in this unit.
 For a deeper understanding and the mathematical basics see:
 [Dumoulin and Visin (2018)](https://arxiv.org/abs/1603.07285) , [Nielsen (2015)](http://neuralnetworksanddeeplearning.com/index.html) and [StatQuest](https://youtube.com/playlist?list=PLblh5JKOoLUIxGDQs4LFFD--41Vzf-ME1).